Get offer plus promotions and updates. Review our privacy policy.

 Homeowners have multiple options for protecting their windows from such intrusions.
 One possibility is fortifying these entry points with “shatterproof” glass.
 It is crucial, though, to understand what protections this glass does and does not offer—and which other security options are available.

-several ways to prevent or slow windows from shattering
+There are several ways to prevent or slow windows from shattering

 While people tend to use the term "shatterproof glass" indiscriminately, there are actually several varieties of glass and glass reinforcement that are designed to prevent window breakage.
 They work in different ways and have different levels of effectiveness.
 They also vary by price.
 Let’s take a look at the options: